montrek-software/montrek/docs/montrek_app.md

 At the core of every request is a view.
 The purpose of this class is to collect all the data that is necessary to pass on to the template, such that the desired outcome is displayed correctly.
 It is connected to a repository object, which handles the communication to the database.
 Multiple views have a page attributed it, if the purpose of the view is to input data, it can have a form attached.
 If the view is supposed to trigger business logic, it can have a manager class attached to it.

-Montrek comes with a number of pre-defined which are optimised for the Montrek Data Model:
+Montrek comes with a number of pre-defined views which are optimised for the Montrek Data Model:

 ### MontrekDetailView